Aisha Hasan, Founder & Editor-in-Chief

 Aisha is the founder of the Qarawiyyin Project.
-Pursuing her postgraduate degree in London, she is also a student of Islamic Studies and a Quran teacher.
+A researcher in international development and the political economy of the Muslim world, she is also a student of Islamic Studies and a Quran teacher.
 She has been active in her Muslim community for several years, appearing on television, radio shows, and delivering talks at universities around the UK.

 Sarah Bellal, Digital Director

 Sarah completed her undergraduate studies in Political Economy, with a concentration in development in the Middle East and North Africa.
 Her interests include political theory and development economics, and she is currently based in California.